What is a Sexologist?

 💗 Intimacy challenges due to stress, aging, or significant life transitions

-All clinical sexologists have certifications, and many often hold advanced degrees (such as a Masters or a Doctorate in Human Sexuality) and are recognized through organizations like the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
+All clinical sexology professionals have certifications, and many often hold advanced degrees (such as a Masters or a Doctorate in Human Sexuality) and are recognized through organizations like the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 Their expertise often combines intimacy guidance, and scientifically validated techniques to restore balance and pleasure to their clients’ intimate lives.
-Somatic clinical sexologists will also include touch-therapy for specific targeted clients.
+Somatic clinical sex specialists will also include touch-therapy for specific targeted clients.
 However, the majority of non-somatic professionals solely engage in non-touch coaching and intimacy guidance.

 How a Sexologist Can Help Couples Reignite Passion

 In long-term relationships, it is fairly common for couples to experience various changes in sexual desire, libido, and intimacy.
 Over long periods of time, stress, routine, parenting, and life’s complications can take a heavy toll on emotional and physical closeness.
-This is where a clinical sexologist can make a significant impact and help to rebuild intimate relationships.
+This is where a sexual wellness professional can make a significant impact and help to rebuild intimate relationships.

 Here is how they can assist couples with rekindling the spark in their relationships: